Attacking Domain Trusts - Child -> Parent Trusts - from Linux

 • The SID of the Enterprise Admins group of the root domain: S-1-5-21-3842939050-3880317879-2865463114-519

-Next, we can use ticketer.py from the Impacket toolkit to construct a Golden Ticket.
+Next, we can use ticketer.pyarrow-up-right from the Impacket toolkit to construct a Golden Ticket.
 This ticket will be valid to access resources in the child domain (specified by -domain-sid) and the parent domain (specified by -extra-sid).

 Constructing a Golden Ticket using ticketer.py

-The ticket will be saved down to our system as a credential cache (ccache) file, which is a file used to hold Kerberos credentials.
+The ticket will be saved down to our system as a credential cache (ccache)arrow-up-right file, which is a file used to hold Kerberos credentials.
 Setting the KRB5CCNAME environment variable tells the system to use this file for Kerberos authentication attempts.

 Setting the KRB5CCNAME Environment Variable

-We can check if we can successfully authenticate to the parent domain's Domain Controller using Impacket's version of Psexec.
+We can check if we can successfully authenticate to the parent domain's Domain Controller using Impacket's version of Psexecarrow-up-right.
 If successful, we will be dropped into a SYSTEM shell on the target Domain Controller.

 Getting a SYSTEM shell using Impacket's psexec.py